-(A) "Electrical lines, natural gas distribution lines, communication lines, and related facilities" means any wire, conduit, and physical structure or equipment, whether above, below, or on ground, used for the purpose of transmitting, distributing, storing, or consuming of electricity, natural gas, or communications, but shall not include: (1) a line or facility that requires a certificate of public good pursuant to 30 V.S.A.
-Section 248; or, (2) a "telecommunication facility" as defined at 10 V.S.A.
-Section 6001(26).
+(A) "Electrical lines, natural gas distribution lines, communication lines, and related facilities, directly associated and ancillary to those lines," means any wire, conduit, and physical structure or equipment, whether above, below, or on ground, used for the purpose of transmitting, distributing, storing, or consuming of electricity, natural gas, or communications, but shall not include: (1) a line or facility that requires a certificate of public good pursuant to 30 V.S.A. § 248; or, (2) a "broadcast or communication support structure" and any improvements ancillary to the support structure subject to the jurisdiction of Act 250 pursuant to 10 V.S.A. § 6001c or 10 V.S.A. § 6001(26).

 (B) Utility Line Jurisdiction.
-The construction of improvements for electrical distribution, natural gas distribution, or communication lines and related facilities that are located on rights-of-way, or easements, of more than one acre of land owned or controlled by a person or persons in a municipality without both permanent zoning and subdivisions bylaws.
-The phrase "construction of improvements" shall include construction, relocation, extension, and reconstruction.
+The construction of improvements for electrical distribution, natural gas distribution, or communication lines and related facilities, directly associated and ancillary to those lines, that are located on rights-of-way, or easements, of more than one acre of land owned or controlled by a person or persons in a municipality without both permanent zoning and subdivisions bylaws.
+The phrase "construction of improvements@ shall include construction, relocation, extension, and reconstruction.
 Reconstruction does not mean repair or replacement of component parts, in the usual course of business, with equivalent component parts.
 In a municipality with both permanent zoning and subdivision bylaws, this jurisdiction will apply if the rights-of-ways or easements involve more than ten acres of land.
 For the construction of improvements by a municipally-owned utility, regardless of the existence of zoning or subdivision bylaws in the area where improvements will be constructed, this jurisdiction will apply only if the rights-of-ways or easements involve more than ten acres of land.